 A familiar brand name, the NordicTrack T 6.5 S motorized treadmill comes loaded with features for runners.
 With a longer 55” length and speeds up to 12mph, runners can sprint fast and with full strides.

 Hill workouts become easier too because the T 6.5 D has a digital incline adjustment.
-Users can adjust the incline between 1% and 10%.
+Users can adjust between 1 percent incline and 10 percent.